rajive/doma/doc/BestPractices.md

      profile should extend or include the appropriate participant qos profile from `ParticpantQosLib`.

-- For endpoint qos profiles, use topic filters to specify the QoS policies for each topic's DataWriter and DataReader.
+- For service qos profiles, use topic filters to specify the QoS policies for each topic's DataWriter and DataReader.
 This  ensures that the qos polices will apply to endpoints created in code (i.e. not defined a priori in XML App Creation).

+- For service qos profiles, define a *per interface* specific qos profile, eg `User.Service.Requester` and `User.Service.Replier`.
+Interface qos profiles can be further specialized for writers of different ownership strength for certain topics.

+  XML App Creation

 - topic_filter should use a wild card so that the policy applies to the DataReader(s) for the base topic name and a derived content filtered topic.